On the p-adic uniformization of unitary Shimura curves: The contracting functor

 In the sequel, we will abbreviate the last condition into saying that $\beta$ is \emph{anti-linear for the $O_K$-action}. \end{definition} In a second step, we will use the functors $\mathfrak{C}^{\prime}_{r, R}$, resp. $\mathfrak{C}^{\prime, {\rm pol}}_{r, R}$, to define \emph{contracting functors}.
 Here, we make a distinction between the case when $r$ is special and the case when $r$ is banal.
 In the case when $r$ is special, the image of the contracting functor is a $\CW_{O_F}(R)$-display $\CP_{\rm{c}}$, endowed with an action $\iota$ of $O_K$ such that $\CP_{\rm{c}}$ is of height $4$ and dimension $2$ (and, in the polarized case, with a polarization).
-When $r$ is banal, the image is a $p$-adic \'etale sheaf $G$ in $\BZ_p$-flat modules of rank $4d$, endowed with an action of $O_K$ (and with a polarization form in the polarized case).
+When $r$ is banal, the image is a $p$-adic \'etale sheaf $G$ in $\BZ_p$-flat modules of rank $4d$, endowed with an action of $O_K$ (and with a polarization form in the polarized case). \begin{remark} The pre-contracting functor is analogous to the functor in \cite[Thm.
+4.12]{RZdrin}, with two important differences.
+First, in loc.~cit., there is no polarization in play, which makes the definition simpler.
+Second, in loc.~cit. the functor is only considered for schemes $S$ with $p\CO_S=0$.
+This is due to the fact that, in the context of \cite{RZdrin}, we were not able to handle the Kottwitz condition in the general case when $p$ is only locally nilpotent in $\CO_S$.